 The Mother Infant Research Institute (MIRI) at Tufts Medical Center is a multidisciplinary basic science/translational research institute, with investigators from MFM, Newborn Medicine, Clinical Genetics, and Pediatric Neurology.
 MIRI investigators have multiple NIH grants and have successfully mentored MFM fellows through their thesis projects.
 Three more NIH-funded investigators joined MIRI in 2018.
 Neonatologist and physician-scientist, Jill Maron, MD, MPH, currently serves as Executive Director of the Mother Infant Research Institute.

 The team is composed of a Director, Dr. Vidya Iyer, and at any one time between 6-9 research associates/assistants/volunteers, most of whom are internationally-trained physicians.
-The team is supervised by the Vice-Chair for Research in the Department of Pediatrics and Executive Director for MIRI, Dr. Jill Maron.
+The team is supervised by Dr. Britta Panda.
 As Director of the Clinical Trials Research Team, Dr. Vidya Iyer is responsible for the operations and logistics of the team’s performance.

 Each fellow is required to attend a statistics/clinical study design course.
-The department sponsors their attendance at an Exxcellence in Clinical Research Course or a statistics/clinical research study design course at Graduate School of Biomedical Sciences at Tufts University.
+The department sponsors their attendance at a statistics/clinical research study design course at the Graduate School of Biomedical Sciences at Tufts University.

 Fellows who are especially interested in cultivating their skills in clinical research and study design can take additional graduate courses at the Graduate School of Biomedical Sciences during their research/elective months.